RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Wii/Mario Kart Wii [RMCE01, RMCP01, RMCJ01, RMCK01]/Future Fly (Classic Controller).md

 ## Future Fly (Classic Controller) [TheMrx1983, Skullface, Ro]

+Allows you to freely fly with great control.
 Future Fly is made by TheMrx1983.
 I just added support for Classic Controller

 For Classic Controller only.
 You can find for other controllers in this site.